neondatabase/website/content/guides/document-store.md

 Operators like `=` and `@>` are fairly easy to work with: they don't throw any errors if the JSONB property has the wrong type.
 However, things get a bit more tricky if you want to find all documents whose `author`'s `age` property is greater than 25.
-For example, the following query throws a "operator does not exist" error.
+For example, this query throws an "operator does not exist" error:

 ```sql
 SELECT *